-Borrowers can choose from interest-only, fixed-monthly repayment options or defer payments while in school.
+Borrowers can choose from interest-only or flat-monthly payments while in school, or they can choose to defer payments while in school.

-After graduation, Sallie Mae’s Graduate Repayment Period allows graduate students to make interest-only payments for a year after the six-month grace period ends.
-The deferred repayment plan allows recent graduates participating in an internship, residency, or fellowship to keep their in-college repayment option.
+After graduation, Sallie Mae’s Graduated Repayment Period allows borrowers to make interest-only payments for a year after the six-month grace period ends.
+The deferred repayment plan allows recent graduates participating in an internship, residency or fellowship to keep their in-college repayment option.

-Students can also get a 0.25% interest rate discount for enrolling in autopay.
+Students can also get a 0.25% interest rate discount by setting up automatic payments.
 Sallie Mae charges a late payment fee of 5% of the amount of the past due payment (up to $25).